Cleaning during Pregnancy – Do’s and Don’ts

 Unsafe Cleaning Products for Pregnant Women

-The products which contain the following chemicals are usually unsafe to be used around a pregnant woman.
+The products that contain the following chemicals are usually unsafe for use around pregnant women, according to the American Pregnancy Association (3).

 1. Triclosan